Alyssa Graham: Music career

 Born and raised in a small town outside of New York City, Graham is the daughter of Jewish-American parents Susan and Fredric Altschul who were greatly influenced by the New York City art scene and the 1960s music revolution.
 She is the sister of American fiction writer and political commentator, Andrew Foster Altschul.
 Her grandfather was an Emmy-nominated actor and radio personality during the Golden Age of Radio, most famous for his work on Gangbusters, Yours Truly, Johnny Dollar, and Mystery Theater.

-In the 1990s, Graham got her start in music when she and longtime boyfriend and songwriter, Doug Graham, co-founded an psychedelic rock band called Blindman's Holiday while she was a student at Ithaca College.
+In the 1990s, Graham got her start in music when she and longtime boyfriend and songwriter, Doug Graham, co-founded a psychedelic rock band called Blindman's Holiday while she was a student at Ithaca College.
 She and her bandmates were featured in Entertainment magazine as one of the best college bands in the country.

 After five years with Blindman's Holiday, Graham moved to Boston to study jazz and contemporary improvisation at the New England Conservatory of Music.
 She and Doug Graham got married and started performing a mixture of jazz and pop music as a duo in Boston and New York City clubs like Club Passim and The Bitter End.

 In 2003, the Grahams moved back to New York City and immersed themselves in the underground jazz and singer-songwriter scene, playing with local musicians at venues such as Rockwood Music Hall, Joe's Pub, and The Cutting Room.

 On July 25, 2011, Sunnyside Records announced the release of The Lock, Stock & Soul, produced by Grammy-winner Craig Street.